AbdoulieJNJie98/SoftwareDev2_Presentation/README.md

 ## APIs

   The following API descriptions consist of:

-  HTTP request types, specific paths/endpoints, summaries of what the API does, possible responses from the API, descriptions of the responses, and the content type of the responses.
+  HTTP request types, specific paths/endpoints Summaries of what the API does
+  Possible responses from the API
+  Descriptions of the responses
+  The content type of the responses.

 - POST /videoGame Add a new video game

   200 - Request was successful

   400 - Request was invalid

   application/json

 - PATCH /videoGame Edit an existing video game